novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-112.md

 Instead of polite words,

-"Make a lot of money.
+"Then make a lot of money.
 And please create many songs that can make it to the Billboard charts."

 he encouraged.